Germanbebenin/Evolve_definition/Readme.md

   But all of them are about building descriptions of images.
 So the problem solving consists of 3 steps.
 1. Training feature extractor.
 (We took pre-trained)
 2. Indexing dataset.
 (We made it via nmslib)
-3. Searching the best matches (Also via nmslib)
+3. Searching the best matches (Also via nmslib).

 For our solution we took resnet50 model pre-trained for ImageNet classification problem.
  While ImageNet is not an CBIR problem, features in deep model layers are enough meaningful to achieve appreciable result.